bash-my-aws/bash-my-aws/README.md

 After years of `zsh` users asking for support, one stepped up and identified a changes that would eliminate any shell compatibility problems without compromising the functionaility, simplicity and discoverability of the project.
+Massive thanks to @ninth-dev for this.

 Bash users can still source the functions instead of loading the aliases: